Abed Abdi

 Abed Abdi (عبد عابدي, עבד עאבדי; born February 1942 in Haifa) is a Palestinian painter, graphic designer, sculptor and art lecturer.

 Abdi worked as a blacksmith and illustrated Arabic publications that appeared in Israel.
-In 2023, Abed Abdi's work was featured in the group exhibition "On This Land" at Alserkal Arts Foundation in Dubai, showcasing Palestinian and Arab artistsAfter studying in Dresden, Abdi became the first Palestinian to build monumental art on native soil.
+In 2023, Abed Abdi's work was featured in the group exhibition "On This Land" at Alserkal Arts Foundation in Dubai, showcasing Palestinian and Arab artists.
+After studying in Dresden, Abdi became the first Palestinian to build monumental art on native soil.
 His allegorical monuments in Galilee, honoring human fortitude and resistance, include a narrative mural depicting Elijah's defiance and survival and a bronze Land Day memorial.

 Abdi held his first exhibition in Tel Aviv in 1962.
 He then pursued academic studies at the Fine Arts Academy in Dresden (Germany).
 His professors were Lea Grundig, Gerhard Bondzin and Gerhard Kettner.
 His masterwork at the academy received the 2nd prize, which allowed Abdi to spend another year at the academy and specialize in murals and environmental sculpture.

 In 1972 he returned to Haifa, and worked as graphic designer for a number of Arabic language publications, taught arts and designed murals.
 The city of Haifa awarded Abdi the "Hermann Struck Best Artist of the Year" Prize in 1973.
 That year, he also obtained the Young Artist's award at the Berlin International Youth Festival.
 The city of Haifa awarded him the "Best Artist of the Year Hermann Struck" award for the second time in 1999.